-ALL First Nations have the authority to pass by-laws related to taxation under the Indian Act.
-While s.
-83 does grant powers of control over individual First Nations’ fiscal management it is limited in scope and jurisdiction, and notably requires federal ministerial consent/approval to enact any new by-laws and statutes proposed by First Nations require ministerial approval, on the advice of the First Nations Tax Commission.
+First Nations have the authority to pass by-laws related to taxation pursuant to section 83 of the Indian Act.
+While section 83 does grant powers of control over individual First Nations’ fiscal management it is limited in scope and jurisdiction.
+Section 83 by-laws proposed by First Nations require ministerial approval, on the advice of the First Nations Tax Commission.

 Under section 83, a First Nation may make by-laws for any or all of the following: